MicrosoftDocs/ATADocs/ATPDocs/atp-capacity-planning.md

 |75k-100k|3.50 |9.50|

 > [!NOTE]
-> - Total number of non-hyper threaded cores that this domain controller has installed.<br>While hyper threading is acceptable for the Azure ATP Sensor, when planning for capacity, you should count actual cores and not hyper threaded cores.
+> - Total number of non-hyper threaded cores that this domain controller has installed.<br>While hyper threading is acceptable for the Azure ATP sensor, when planning for capacity, you should count actual cores and not hyper threaded cores.
 > - Total amount of memory that this domain controller has installed.
-> -   If the domain controller does not have the resources required by the Azure ATP Sensor, domain controller performance is not effected, but the Azure ATP Sensor might not operate as expected.
+> -   If the domain controller does not have the resources required by the Azure ATP sensor, domain controller performance is not effected, but the Azure ATP sensor might not operate as expected.
 > -   When running as a virtual machine dynamic memory or any other memory ballooning feature is not supported.
-> -   For optimal performance, set the **Power Option** of the Azure ATP Sensor to **High Performance**.
+> -   For optimal performance, set the **Power Option** of the Azure ATP sensor to **High Performance**.
 > -   A minimum of 2 cores and 6 GB of space is required and 10 GB is recommended, including space needed for the Azure ATP binaries.